robb-j/drax-metrics/README.md

 # drax-metrics

-A minimalistic metrics microservice container to collect anonymous events on a website, It's made up of an API to collect the metrics and a simple UI to view them.
+A minimalistic metrics micro-service container to collect anonymous events on a website, It's made up of an API to collect the metrics and a simple UI to view them.
 Things like CORS and authentication should be done at a higher-level than this container, like a Kubernetes Ingress.